About the Situation

 Islamic Relief has carried out seasonal food distribution campaigns since 1996.
 Islamic Relief Somalia opened in 2006 to implement and oversee programs that would alleviate suffering due to continued violence, and that would help internally displaced populations.

 Here’s a breakdown of some programs Islamic Relief has supported in Somalia.
-IRUSA is currently focused on projects that help Somali refugees in neighboring countries:
+IRUSA also focuses on projects that help Somali refugees in neighboring countries:

 RAMADAN FOOD DISTRIBUTION